 We left the hostel at 7 am to walk to the buses for the 5 hours journey that included a boat ride to Ct Bay Island and then another boat ride to Castaway Island.

-They say you are not allowed to bring alcohol, as the Castaway has its own Bar.
-But as they don’t search your bags, you can bring drinks without them knowing.
+They say you are not allowed to bring alcohol, as the Castaway has its Bar.
+But as they don’t search for your bags, you can bring drinks without them knowing.
 Later that day they offered a choice of three activities – you pick which one you want while booking the trip.
 They were a dingy ride, rock climbing, or wakeboarding.
 Then we just relaxed on the beach and had a few (many) drinks.

 Day 16 Boat ride and kayaking around Halong Bay

 We then got the boat ride around Halong Bay.
-The boat party started at 9 am till 2 pm.
+The boat party started from 9 am till 2 pm.
 It included fresh fish that was caught on the day for lunch.
 Then the rest of the day is relaxing on the private beach.

 There are three different ways to explore Ha long bay.
 Firstly, stay in a hostel/hotel in Cat Bay Island and then pay a fisherman to take you around Ha long bay which is a very cheap way.
 Secondly is to take a cruise for 2 nights and 3 days.
-Thirdly, for those looking to go out with a bang like we did, then Castaway is more of a party place with its boat party around Ha Long Bay.
+Thirdly, for those looking to go out with a bang as we did, then Castaway is more of a party place with its boat party around Ha Long Bay.
 Castaway Island has free Kayaks you can use at any time during the day but not night time.

 Day 18 Back to Hanoi